This is the extended guide. Click HERE to return to the basic guide.

 (1*) nnedi3 and ravu are only upscaling the video with a power of 2.
 For example, if your clip is 1280×720 and your screen 1920×1080, the video gets upscaled to 2560×1440.
 That means “someone” still needs to downscale it.
 In that case, the “dscale” you set up.

-Higher “nns” means more neurons (better quality).
+Higher “nns” means more neurons (usually better quality).

 Higher “r” means higher radius (usually better quality), but also slower performance.

 For an explanation what anti-ringing is, click HERE.